-Writing a grant proposal can be daunting, and the information you have gathered for your proposal can look overwhelming.
+Writing a grant proposal can be daunting, and the information that you have gathered can look overwhelming.
 However, if you prepared a carefully composed concept paper prior to writing the actual grant proposal, the task will be much more manageable.
-There are also are some basic guidelines to keep in mind as you prepare for and write your proposal.
+There are also some tried and true guidelines to keep in mind as you prepare for and write that proposal.
+When confusion sets in, revisit these tips to get your bearings again.

-- 1. Read the funder's guidelines carefully.
-In almost all cases, those guidelines will tell you specifically what you need to tell a funder and, often, in what order you need to tell it. - 2.
-Stop, think, and organize your ideas.
-After you have gathered all the information you think you will need, go back and re-read the funder's guidelines so that you are providing exactly the information the funder wants.
-Next, identify the main point, concept, or theme of your proposed project.
+1. Stop, think, and organize your ideas.
+After you have gathered all the information you think you will need, go back and reread the funder's guidelines so that you are providing exactly the information the funder wants.
+Next, identify the main point, concept, or theme of your proposal.
 All of the points that come after will follow logically from that central idea.
-Write down those broad concepts first. - 3.
-Take the time to write an outline of your proposal.
-For some writing projects, putting down on paper whatever comes to mind first works; however, for a grant proposal, you will save time by carefully outlining what you will write and in what order you will write it.
-If you have prepared a concept paper in advance of applying for any funding opportunity, you will be a big step ahead at this point.
-In that case, it will be only a matter of filling out that concept with the details. - 4.
-If "writer's block" hits, move one.
-General writing principles apply here, i.e., if you get stuck on one section of a proposal, move on to another part.
+Write down those broad concepts first.

+- 2. Take the time to write an outline of your proposal.
+For some writing projects, writing whatever comes to mind first works; however, for a grant proposal, you will save time by carefully outlining what you will write and in the order that you will write it.
+If you have prepared a "concept paper" in advance of applying for any funding opportunity, you will be an important step ahead at this point.
+In that case, it will then be a matter of filling out that concept with details. - 3.
+If "writer's block" hits, move on.
+If you get stuck in one section of a proposal, just move on to another part.
 You can go back to other sections when you are ready.
-Again, having a concept paper prepared in advance can help you avoid, or move more smoothly through, bouts of writer's block or the feeling of being overwhelmed by too much information. - 5.
+Having a concept paper prepared in advance can help you avoid, or move more smoothly through, bouts of writer's block or the feeling of being overwhelmed by too much information. - 4.
 Remove jargon.
-Use language that anyone can understand, not just specialists in your field.
-Write for a 'lay audience'.
-As note previously, not all reviewers assigned to evaluate your proposal with have expertise in your particular field.

-- 6. Include clear statements of the potential impact of your project.
+Use language that anyone can understand, not just specialists in your field or people who work at your agency.
+Jargon is off-putting to readers and often seems pretentious.
+Write for a 'lay audience' as not all readers/reviewers assigned to evaluate your proposal with have expertise in your particular field. - 5.
+Include clear statements of the potential impact of your project.
 People, even institutional funders, want to know that they are supporting efforts that will make a positive impact in some way.
-Even though you must include solid data, try to translate that data into clear statements of the potential impact of your project. - 7.
-Be realistic and practical.
+Even though you must include solid data, try to translate that data into clear statements of the potential impact of your project. - 6.
+Don't exaggerate.
 Keep the problem and the solutions realistic.
-Describe problems (needs) that you can reasonably address, and propose solutions that you can reasonably implement. - 8.
+Don't let your passion for your project cause you to embellish.
+Describe problems (needs) that you can reasonably address, and propose solutions that you can reasonably implement. - 7.
 Simplify.
-The length and complexity of your proposal will not affect the amount of money you may receive.
+The length and complexity of your proposal does not affect the amount of money you receive.
 Stick to the main points, eliminate wordiness, and present your ideas as concisely as possible.
-Being short and succinct will serve your purposes far better. - 9.
-Revise, edit, and clarify.
+Being short and succinct will serve your interests far better. - 8.
+Revise, edit and clarify.
 After writing the best draft you can, put it aside.
-Then, go back later (depending on how much time you have before the submission deadline) and re-read the document.
+Then, go back later (depending on how much time you have before the submission deadline) and reread the document.
 Ask yourself if what you have written makes sense?
 Are there gaps in the information or data you presented?
 Is the language and grammar appropriate and correct?
-It is recommended also that you ask your colleagues to review and provide feedback on your draft.
-The staff in the Office of Grants and Sponsored Research will also review your draft for 'lay audience' clarity and for consistency with the funder's guidelines.